mend-toolkit/mend-examples/Repo-Integration/Private-Registries-No-HostRules/README.md

 As of the current writing, the Poetry package manager that is used in the scanner container is version 1.1.12.
 Due to this, there does not seem to be a good way to manage a private registry with Go without using host rules.

 #### Go
 Go has a very simple method for connecting to private registries as well.
-For the scanner, all you need is an environment variable that looks much like Pip's:
+For the scanner and the remediate container, all you need is an environment variable that looks much like Pip's:
 ```
 GOPROXY: https://<user_email>:<user_password>@<artifactory_instance>.jfrog.io/artifactory/api/go/default-go
 ```

-For the remediate container, you only need to match the registry to the ``go`` manager.
+**_NOTE:_** The "go" datasource in Renovate does not support private registries.
+Therefore, GOPROXY must be used, and hostRules do not work.
+More information on this topic is here: https://docs.renovatebot.com/modules/datasource/go/

 #### Gradle
 For Gradle, we created two different methods of resolving Private Registries.
 With Groovy, and Kotlin.